 I had acute aortic stenosis.
 A normal heart valve is about the width of a quarter: Mine was a centimeter.
-My doctor said I should have open heart surgery, but I wanted to explore other options.
 A friend of mine had recently had transcatheter aortic valve replacement (TAVR), and said great things about it.

 I'm normally very active, but I was having problems with daily activities.
 That's when my cardiologist suggested cardiac rehab at OHSU.

 A year ago, I had just finished jogging with my daughter and she was driving me home in the car when I had a heart attack.
 I didn't have any of the warning signs: I just slumped over.

 When I was born, I had Tetralogy of Fallot, a congenital heart condition.
 I had two heart surgeries, one when I was two months old and then open heart surgery when I was 14.
 When I moved from Alaska to Oregon, I needed to find a cardiologist.
 My doctor in Alaska was trained at OHSU, and so I knew it was a good place to go.

 Read Susan's story

 About a year ago, I suffered a heart attack - 99 percent of my lateral descending artery was blocked.
 I was taken to a local hospital, where I received a stent that saved my life.
 But afterwards I continued to suffer heart pain.
 I was referred to Dr. Joaquin Cigarroa at OHSU.

 “I can’t possibly be having a heart attack,” said Miguel Martinez, when chest pain kept him up one night.
 But the pain wasn’t going away.

 As an Aikido instructor, Aki is a master at self-defense.
 But one day after teaching class in his southwest Portland studio, he felt a sharp pain in his chest.
 Suddenly he faced a new and deadly opponent.